Ghosts of High Paradise Ranch, Book 1

-A few minutes later, from the direction of Sayde’s house, two headlights headed his way along the gravel driveway.
+A few minutes later, from the direction of Sayde’s house on the other side of a small hill, two headlights headed his way along the gravel driveway.

 He dropped his feet and stood.
-This’d be her, probably driving a VW Beetle, or an old ‘60s van with psychedelic flowers painted on the side.
+That’d be her, probably driving a VW Beetle or an old ‘60s van with psychedelic flowers painted on the side.

 Instead, a sleek black foreign-made SUV pulled up to his porch.